Slane29/ADF/README.md

 ## Getting Started
+The code in this repo consists of four ROS 2 packages that can be run inside a docker container.
+The code is designed to simulate control of an automatic dog feeder, that has both a food and water dispenser, as well as a camera to record the dog at the feeder.

 In order to run this code, it is assumed that you already have docker and git installed.
 If not, please install them now.

 ## 1 Setting up the Docker Container